Bit Digital, Inc. Announces the Third Quarter of Fiscal Year 2020 Financial Results

 - The number of bitcoins earned from bitcoin mining business was 739.51.

-- The net income from continuing operations of $0.10 million was all from bitcoin mining business, compared to $nil for the third quarter 2019.
+- The net income from continuing operations of $0.10 million was all from bitcoin mining business, compared to the net loss of $1.79 million for the third quarter 2019.

 - The net loss from discontinued operations was $0.10 million for the third quarter 2020, as we disposed of peer-to-peer and car rental business in the PRC, compared with the net loss from discontinued operations of $1.22 million for the third quarter 2019.